-F-1 students are expected to complete all degree requirements by the Program End Date on their I-20.
-If you will not complete your academic program by the Program End Date on your current I-20 due to compelling academic or medical reasons, you must file for an Extension of Stay and receive a new I-20 with a new Program End Date.
+J-1 students are expected to complete all degree requirements by the Program End Date on their DS-2019.
+If you will not complete your academic program by the Program End Date (section 3) on your current DS-2019 due to compelling academic or medical reasons, you must file for an Extension of Stay and receive a new DS-2019 with a new Program End Date.

-If approved for an I-20 Extension, you will be permitted to remain in the U.S. to complete your degree requirements.
+If approved for an Extension of Stay, you will be permitted to remain in the U.S. to complete your degree requirements.

 As explained on our maintaining status page:

-If you have completed all degree requirements, you are not eligible for an I-20 Extension of Stay.
+If you have completed all degree requirements, you are not eligible for a DS-2019 Extension of Stay.

-We recommend that you submit your application to ISS at least 30 days before the Program End Date on your I-20.
-The earliest you can apply is the beginning of the semester in which your I-20 expires (e.g. June 1 end date can request an extension at the beginning of the Spring semester).
+We recommend that you submit your application to ISS at least 30–90 days before the Program End Date on your current DS-2019.
+The earliest you can apply is one semester before the Program End Date on your current DS-2019.

 The maximum length of Extension is 1 year.
 If more than one year is needed to complete degree requirements, you will need to apply for another Extension in the future.

-Your extension request must be submitted and approved by ISS before the Program End Date on your current I-20.
-If you apply for an Extension of Stay after the Program End Date on your current I-20, your application will be denied.
-Failure to file a timely application will therefore result in violation of F-1 Status.
+Your extension request must be submitted and approved by ISS before the Program End Date (section 3) on your current DS-2019.
+If you apply for an Extension of Stay after the Program End Date on your current DS-2019, your application will be denied.
+Failure to file a timely application will therefore result in violation of J-1 Status.

 Check our e-form processing page for current processing times.

-Talk to your academic advisor to update your academic plan.
-Creating a academic plan is an important part of extending your stay.
-Once your plan is confirmed, please ask your advisor to complete the required I-20 Extension recommendation form.
+Talk to your academic advisor to plan your DS-2019 extension.
+Creating a academic plan is an important part of extending your stay as a student.
+Once your plan is confirmed, please ask your advisor to complete the required recommendation form.

 Login to your student HUB center and enroll the number of credits as described in your advisor’s recommendation form (if the enrollment window is open).

-If you need fewer than 12 credits (or 6 credits if summer is your final semester), please be sure to discuss with your academic advisor if you are eligible to apply for Full-Time Certification (graduate students) or if you need a Reduced Course Load to meet the full-time enrollment requirements.
+If it’s less than 12 credits (or 6 credits if summer is your final semester), please be sure to discuss with your academic department if you are eligible to apply for Full-Time Certification or if you might need a Reduced Course Load to meet the full-time enrollment requirements.

-For additional information on enrollment requirements read our information on Maintaining F-1 Status.
+For additional information on enrollment requirements read our information on Maintaining J-1 Status.

 When requesting an extension you must also check your HUB record to see if your expected graduation term needs any updates.
 In your HUB student center: